Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern vs. DePaul BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest at Wintrust Arena has the No. 25 Northwestern Wildcats (7-2) taking on the DePaul Blue Demons (2-7) at 5:30 PM (on December 16).
-Our computer prediction projects a 76-70 victory for Northwestern, who is a slight favorite based on our model.
+Saturday's game at Wintrust Arena has the No. 25 Northwestern Wildcats (7-2) matching up with the DePaul Blue Demons (2-7) at 5:30 PM (on December 16).
+Our computer prediction projects a 76-70 win for Northwestern, who is a slight favorite based on our model.

-According to our computer prediction, DePaul is a good bet to cover the spread, which is currently listed at 9.5.
-The two sides are projected to eclipse the 141.5 total.
+Based on our computer prediction, DePaul projects to cover the 10.5-point spread in its matchup versus Northwestern.
+The over/under has been set at 141.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!